Semester I: Analyzing Health Law, Strategy, and Economics

 This course teaches students how to use core microeconomic theories and concepts to develop effective strategies for healthcare organizations and to understand the implications of government healthcare policies.

-Integrative Seminar: Equity and Ethics in Healthcare Law and Strategy*
+Equity and Ethics in Healthcare Law and Strategy I

 Current and future equity and ethical issues in health law and strategy.